 If you’ve been in the market for a new laptop lately, you’ve probably noticed that more and more models are being designed with fewer and fewer ports.
-Some of the most recent MacBook models, for instance, have just a pair of USB C ports and nothing else.
+Some recent MacBook models, for instance, have just a pair of USB C ports and nothing else.

-Apple may be done with external devices, but that doesn’t mean the rest of us are.
+Computer makers may be done with external devices, but that doesn’t mean the rest of us are.
 USB hubs give back the flexibility that manufacturers have taken away, letting you connect to all of those things that don’t have USB C ports: HDMI TVs and monitors, Ethernet cables, SD cards, or just a simple memory stick.
-Some even let you charge your laptop or other devices from them as well.
+Some let you charge your laptop or other devices from them as well.

 We’ve pulled together our favorite USB and USB C hubs for various needs including travel and those on a budget, plus the best choices overall.
-Be sure to determine whether you’ll be plugging yours into a USB-A (old-school) or USB C (the newer type) port before you start shopping around.
+Be sure to determine whether you’ll be plugging yours into a USB-A (old-school) or USB C (the newer type) port on your computer before you start shopping around.

 - Connection Type: USB-A